aws-samples/sagemaker-studio-emr/workshop/README.md

     * Natural Language Processing (NLP) sentiment analysis
     * DeepAR time series analysis
 4. How to build datasets using EMR, prototype TensorFlow models and data loaders in Studio Notebooks, and scale training on SageMaker ephemeral training jobs
+5. How to train models on EMR, and subsequently host them on SageMaker